TwinLizzie/NGnoidTV/NGNUITY.md

 - Automation must be used to regain our humanity, not to dehumanize us.
 We were hunter-gatherers before we became agricultural drones.
 We shall use our free time to explore the stars, conquer distant solar systems, find alien life, etc.
 - We define Work as: Any labour which you are forced to perform against your will in order to keep society operating.
 People shouldn't have to Work if they don't want to.
 Period.
 - To put it simply: Let machines be the agricultural drones that we were forced to become in order to build early human civilization, so that we can once again become Hunter-gatherers.
 - This is why Marxism is incompatible with our movement.
 Marxists are Agricultural Drones.
-We seek to live like Hunter Gatherers.
+We seek to live like technologically savvy Hunter Gatherers.

 ### How a Singularity will actually come about